As weird holidays go, this is pretty weird…

 2nd moon 28th

 As yet another idée fixe in Airplane goes, “Looks like I picked the wrong day to” get my head shaved—it’s really rather cold.
 Li Manshan kept reading till late last night.
 We stay home for a study day.
-He does another prescription by phone.
+He fields another “determining the date” request by phone.

 Before midday a couple comes for a prescription about her illness.
 They’ve come all the way from Datong county, learning of his reputation on the grapevine.
 Sure, people may also consult mediums, and of course hospitals—the latter terribly expensive, but as Li Manshan observes, their best bet.